Scone

 Venue:

 ADFAS Scone lectures are held at the beautifully restored old Catholic church that is now the Scone Arts and Crafts Centre, 63 Kingdon Street where adequate street parking is available.
-Please check the program below for our venue change for September only.

 Time: